-AAV stereotaxic injections: Adult mice (males and females > 60 days old, 25-40 g) were used for the stereotaxic surgery.
-After the induction step (isoflurane), mice were positioned in the stereotaxic device which was fitted with a isoflurane delivery mask (Cat# 942.
+Adult mice (males >60 days old, 25-40 g) were used for the stereotaxic surgery.
+After the induction step (isoflurane), mice were positioned in the stereotaxic device which was fitted with an isoflurane delivery mask (Cat# 942.
 Kopf®.
-Tujunga, CA, USA), and their eyes covered with ophthalmic ointment.
-Head surface was cleared using hair removal cream (NairTM) and cleaned with betadine and saline.
-Skin was removed and the surface of the skull scraped of connective tissue to identify the cranial sutures.
+Tujunga, CA, USA), and their eyes were covered with ophthalmic ointment.
+The head surface was cleared using hair removal cream (NairTM) and cleaned with betadine and saline.
+The skin was removed and the surface of the skull scraped of connective tissue to identify the cranial sutures.
 These were further used to align the anterior-posterior head angle by leveling the bregma and lambda with respect to the horizontal.
-Mice were injected bilaterally with AAV (~280 nL per site) using a calibrated borosilicate glass micropipette (tip diameter, ~10 μm) through small craniotomies (~1 mm) spanning 1 mm along the anterior-posterior axis of the aPCx in both hemispheres.
-Coordinate 1: anterior-posterior, AP +2.5 mm, medial-lateral, ML ±2.2 mm, dorsal-ventral, DV -3.00 mm; Coordinate 2: AP + 2.0 mm, $ML \pm 2.2 \text{ mm}$ , DV - 3.5 mm; Coordinate 3: AP + 1.5 mm, $ML \pm 2.8 \text{ mm}$ , DV -3.75 mm.
+Mice were injected bilaterally with AAV (~280 nL per site) using a calibrated borosilicate glass micropipette (tip diameter, ~10 μm) through small craniotomies (~1 mm) spanning 1mm along the anterior-posterior axis of the aPCx in both hemispheres.
+Coordinate 1: anterior-posterior, AP+2.5 mm, medial-lateral, ML ± 2.2 mm, dorsal-ventral, DV -3.00 mm; Coordinate 2: AP+2.0 mm, ML ± 2.2 mm, DV -3.5 mm; Coordinate 3: AP+1.5 mm,

+$ML \pm 2.8$ mm, DV - 3.75 mm.
 AP and ML coordinates were estimated from bregma, and all DV coordinates were measured from the pia surface.
 AAV Injections were delivered using a Picospritzer III (General Valve) and pulse generator (Agilent) by pressure application (5-20 psi, 5-20 ms at 0.5 Hz).
-Mice were injected with a 1:1 mixture of AAV2/9-EF1a-Flex-GCaMP5 and AAC9-Cre for imaging, with AAV5-hSyn-Jaws-KGC-GFP-ER2 for optogenetic suppression, and with AAV1-hSyn-EGFP for the EGFP control experiments.
-Mice trained in the two sounds Go/No-Go task were injected with AAV1-syn-jGCaMP7b-WPRE.
+Mice were injected with a 1:1 mixture of AAV2/9-EF1a-Flex-GCaMP5 and AAV9-Cre for imaging, with AAV5-hSyn-Jaws-KGC-GFP-ER2 for optogenetic suppression, and with AAV1-hSyn-EGFP for the EGFP control experiments.
+Mice trained in the two sounds Go/ No-Go task were injected with AAV1-syn-jGCaMP7b-WPRE.